Bycatch Reduction Engineering Program, 2015 Report to Congress

 - In the Northeastern United States, butterfish and longfin squid are often in the same areas, and as a result, butterfish is caught as bycatch in the squid fishery.
 Because there are caps on butterfish bycatch, the squid fishery will close early if they exceed the limit.
 Scientists at Cornell University’s Cooperative Extension Marine Program used BREP support to expand their successful real-time bycatch avoidance network.
 So far, 61 vessels send and receive “hot spot” locations of river herring, shad, and butterfish through their vessel monitoring system.
 The fleet then uses this information to avoid fishing in these locations and avoid bycatch.
 From 2012-2015, butterfish bycatch was reduced by more than 65 percent.
 The outstanding reduction of butterfish bycatch is a direct result of coordination and collaboration between commercial fishermen and scientists.

 - Due to the poor condition of the Southern New England lobster stock, lobster fishermen are supplementing their income with marketable Jonah crabs.
 However, current lobster traps allow Jonah crabs to escape through vents.
-Researchers at Fisheries Specialists and the University of Rhode Island have collaborated with the lobster industry, state, and federal management agencies to develop escape vents that allow only the escape of lobsters and crabs that are too small to keep.
+Researchers at Fisheries Specialists and the University of Rhode Island collaborated with the lobster industry, state, and federal agencies to develop escape vents.
 Commercial lobstermen and fisheries managers are collaborating to develop protocols for laboratory and field studies to test modified vent sizes.

 - Researchers at FishNext Research and the Alaska Seafood Cooperative attached an altimeter to trawl gear to help fishermen measure the depth of their trawls and comply with regulations in sensitive areas with groves of sea whips.
 Trawl gear used for Pacific Ocean Perch can adversely affect invertebrates living on the seafloor.
 Researchers found that mounting an altimeter on the footrope of a rockfish trawl effectively measures when the trawl was clear of the seafloor.
 Using the altimeter allows fishermen to trawl off the bottom and avoid sensitive habitat while still targeting Pacific Ocean Perch.